centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/installation-2-nodes.md

 #### Dual RRD streams

-Rather than setting up a real-time replication of RRD data files, the technical choice that was made to allow graphs to be displayed on any node as soon as it becomes `master' was to duplicate the output stream from `central-broker-master' to `central-rrd-master'.
+Rather than setting up a real-time replication of RRD data files, the technical choice that was made to allow graphs to be displayed on any node as soon as it becomes `master` was to duplicate the output stream from `central-broker-master` to `central-rrd-master`.
 This is configured in the same menu as in the previous paragraph, but this time in the *Output* tab of *Configuration > Collectors > Centreon Broker Configuration*.

 * Modify the output "IPv4" by replacing "localhost" by `@CENTRAL_MASTER_IPADDR@`.